-More than two-thirds of invasive breast cancers are found in women age 55 and older.
+According to the American Cancer Society, more than two-thirds of invasive breast cancers are found in women age 55 and older.
 Only one-eighth is found in women under age 45.
 Male breast cancer most often strikes those between age 60 and 70.

-Women have a higher risk of breast cancer if they have a first-degree blood relative (such as a mother, sister or daughter) who has been diagnosed with the disease.
+Women have a higher risk of breast cancer if they have a first-degree blood relative (such as a mother, sister, or daughter) who has been diagnosed with the disease.
 Two first-degree relatives increase a woman’s risk by five times.

-The genetic mutations of BRCA1 and BRCA2 genes are, by far, the most prevalent causes of inherited breast cancer.
+According to the Memorial Sloan Kettering Cancer Center, the genetic mutations of BRCA1 and BRCA2 genes are, by far, the most common known causes of inherited breast cancer.
 They account for almost the entire 10 percent of hereditary cases.
-BRCA mutations may spike the risk to 80 percent in some families.
+BRCA mutations may increase the risk of developing breast cancer to as high as 85 percent by age 70 in some families.

 Women of European background are most likely to be diagnosed with breast cancer.
 However, African American women are more likely to die from the disease.
 Breast cancer is also the No. 1 cause of cancer death in Hispanic women.